 Use the init?(rawValue:) initializer to make an instance of an enumeration from a raw value.
+It returns either the enumeration case matching the raw value or nil if there is no matching Rank.

 '''

 1 if let convertedRank = Rank(rawValue: 3) {

 2 let threeDescription = convertedRank.simpleDescription()

 3 }

 '''